ymcgillicuddy/Disaster-Response-Pipeline/README.md

 ## Overview
 The ETL Pipeline reads in two data files containing social media data about natural disasters and prepares them for the ML Pipeline.

 The ML Pipeline reads in the SQL database created by the ETL Pipeline and runs the message text through a ML model and builds/evaluates a classification model to predict categories based on message text.

+The web app....

-Details on both pipelines are separated below for clarity.
+Details on all elements are separated below for clarity.

 The ETL Pipline contains functions that:
 * **_load_data_**: Loads in & merges the data files